 To find out more about our initial free, no-obligation consultation and our No Win No Fee structure, please don’t hesitate in contacting us today.

 Working with a personal injury solicitor on a No Win No Fee basis allows a personal injury lawyer to immediately take up your hospital negligence claim without the need of any upfront fees.
-It takes the strain out of having to find the funds to pay for legal advice at a time when you need things to be as stress-free as possible.
+It takes the strain out of having to find the funds to pay for legal aid and advice at a time when you need things to be as stress-free as possible.

-We work with many clients having signed a Conditional Fee Agreement and have won many cases where hospital negligence was proven.
+We work with many clients having signed a Conditional Fee Agreement (No Win No Fee Agreements) and have won many cases where hospital negligence was proven.
 We only ask for a fee to be paid when a court has ruled in your favour or as in the case in most NHS hospital negligence claims, insurers settle before the case even gets to court.
 If your case is unsuccessful, we would not require any payments because under the CFA we agreed to take all the risks when it comes to winning your personal injury claim against a hospital.

 We provide a free initial, no-obligation consultation which allows you to ask any relevant questions about how to go about filing a hospital negligence claim.
 After this, it is completely up to you as to whether you would like to work with our solicitors on a No Win No Fee basis.
 We work with true professionals in their field of work and have a large network that includes the best medical negligence solicitors throughout the country.